 Most newspapers offer the readers the opportunity to write an opinion text for the paper: a "letter to the editor", an "op-ed", a "column" or something else.
 Some journals and websites do the same.
-Writing for this part of the newspaper, you don't have to convince a journalist that your story has now a value.
-It gives you the change to decide over have to convince a journalist that your story has news value.
-It gives you the chance to decide exactly what you want to communicate and to use exactly those words that you prefer.
+Writing for this part of the newspaper, you don't have to convince a journalist that your story has news value.
+It gives you the chance to decide exactly what you want to communicate and to use er as a proper article.

-On the other hand, letters to the editor may not have the same legitimacy in the eyes of the reader as a proper article.
 You still have to convince the editor about the relevance of your viewpoint.
 There are space limits, and the editor often shortens the text.

+On the other hand, letters to the editor may not have the same legitimacy in the eyes of the read-